leash training for dog

 Occasional resistance to walking on a leash is average.

-Dogs may fight sometimes, especially if they are still getting used to wearing a collar and walking on a leash.
+Dogs may fight sometimes, mainly if they are still getting used to wearing a collar and walking on a leash.

 However, if your dog consistently and persistently resists walking on a leash – meaning he doesn't walk at all or only does so after severe coaxing – you're not alone.